 When it comes to soil, 50% organic compost and 50% regular garden soil are recommended.

 Cauliflower requires regular watering.
 It’s important not to let it dry out.
 Be careful not to overwater your plants.

 A good rule of thumb is to stick your finger into the soil, about an inch or two deep.
-If it feels dry, it’s time to grab your watering can.
+If it feels dry, grab your watering can.

 Harvesting Your Cauliflower

 Provided you are careful, they will be ready to harvest in 85-90 days.

 When the head of the cauliflower is fully developed (6-12 inches in diameter), it’s ready to be blanched.

 Blanching is a special process where you’ll place the leaves of the cauliflower over the head.